 – Any x86 Linux version with GLIBC 2.1 or higher

 – 32 MB of Ram

-Avast comes in three versions, one of which is the freeware version that requires only a free registration in order to be able to use it after the 30 day trial period -with some limitations obviously- and for better protection there are also the Pro and the Internet Security paid versions.
+Avast comes in three versions, one of which is the freeware version that requires only a free registration in order to be able to use it after the 30 day trial period -with some limitations obviously- and for better protection, there is also the Pro and the Premier paid versions.